robinhood/faust/docs/userguide/actors.rst

             async for value in stream:
                 yield value.a + value.b

+    The ``StreamT`` type used for the actors stream argument is a subclass of :class:`~typing.AsyncIterable` extended with the stream API.
+    You could type this argument using
+    ``AsyncIterable``, but then :pypi:`mypy` would stop you with a typing error should you use stream-specific methods such as ``.group_by()``, ``through()``, etc.

 Under the Hood: The ``@actor`` decorator
 ----------------------------------------

-You can easily start a stream processor in Faust without using actors.
-Just start an :mod:`asyncio` task that iterates over a stream:
+You can easily start a stream processor in Faust without using actors, by simply starting an :mod:`asyncio` task that iterates over a stream:

 .. code-block:: python